aumartinez/mvc-php/README.md

 ## Building it all together

 Okay, nothing exciting happened yet.
-Let put the pattern to work, using a static site as an example.
+Lets put the pattern to work, using a static site as an example.

 Let's start with the below:
 - index/landing page